openpnp/openpnp/Motion-Planner.md

 * Before reading an Actuator (option that is enabled by default)
 * Between moves that contain axes from different and/or multiple drivers (interlock).
 * After the Machine Thread has finished a task.
+* Before a driver connection is closed (unless there is a M400 in the DISABLE_COMMAND, it will not actually wait for motion completion, just for commands to be sent).

 ### Actuator Machine Coordination